saitalilyas/Miage-C3P/README.md

 - **Bonus:** Getting contact with the community to ask questions and help (discord, mailing lists).

-:warning: **Big big warning: You must have over 10 on every grade. **
+:warning: **Big big warning: You must have over 10 on every grade. ** There will be only one 'Rattrapage / second chance' Examenation.

 ## FAQ